BAkinmarin/the-cleaning-hack/README.md

 ## UX
 ### Planning

-In the ideation stage, I had discussions with a number of people, in particular, my partner and sister, as I was keen to build a website which would fulfill a real need.
-Discussions left me with two viable options - a website for my sister to publish her stories or a website for my partners current cleaning business.
+During the project ideation stage, I limited my focus to friends and family as I was keen to build a website which would fulfill a real need.
+Discussions left me with three viable options - a do-over of my church website, a website for my sister to publish her stories, or a website for my partners current cleaning business.

->Both options were weighed against each other
+>All three options were weighed and

 ### Design